JordyHers/swiftui_tips_tricks/README.md

 ## 4. GameScene and SpriteKit
 **SwiftUi offers a handy tool to set up gameScene environment.**

-### 1. Implement SpriteKit along with SwiftUI
+### a.
+Implement SpriteKit along with SwiftUI

 ```swift
 import SpriteKit
 import SwiftUI
 ```

-### 2. Create a GameScene class which implements the SKScene protocol
+### b.
+Create a GameScene class which implements the SKScene protocol

 >The SKScene protocol requires 2 overriden functions: **didMove** and **touchesBegan**
 >the first function didMove is called everytime the character objects moves around the scene.
 In our case a red Box.
 Then touchesBegan takes care of first recording the coordinate of the first touch on the screen.
 After that create a red box (OBJECT) in the GameScene.